-The thing I've been playing non-stop all week, with only momentary breaks to eat. drink, sleep and perform other necessary bodily functions, is War in Middle Earth the fourth Tolkein-related game to be transferred to the small screen.
-It brought back memories of the first program ever to have the dubious honour of being loaded into my rubber-keyed.
+The thing I've been playing non-stop all week, with only momentary breaks to eat. drink, sleep and perform other necessary bodily functions, is War in Middle Earth the fourth Tolkein-related game to be transferred to the small acreen.
+It brought back memories of the first program ever to have the dubinus honour of being loaded into my rubber-keyed friend: The Hobbit